molML/BME_data_analysis/index.md

 ---

-## 8CC00 course
+## The course
+If you have a basic understanding of Python programming and are interested in applying your skills to biomedical data analysis, then you've come to the right place.
+The course will focus on improving your ability to :
+1. Write and structure complex code.
+2. Interpret complex biomedical data in a meaningful way.
+3. Have the right basis to further improve your coding and analysis skills.

-The 8CC00 course is designed for students with a basic understanding of Python programming who are interested in applying their skills to biomedical data analysis.
-The course will focus on improving students' ability to structure complex code and interpret data in a meaningful way.
-The course will cover advanced programming concepts such as object-oriented programming, data structures, and algorithms, as well as data analysis techniques such as multivariate analysis, data visualization, and machine learning.
-The course will include hands-on programming exercises and projects that will challenge students to apply their skills in a biomedical context.
-Upon completion of this course, students will have developed the skills and confidence necessary to tackle complex programming and data analysis problems in a biomedical setting.
+Upon completion of this course, you should have developed the skills and confidence necessary to tackle complex programming and data analysis problems in a biomedical setting.

-## What you will find here
+## How to use this website

 This interactive webpage is aimed to be an additional (non-exhaustive) support to your learning and your voyage in the world of data science!
 Here you will find code examples, explanations, and additional resources that might come in handy.

-## Learning objectives
-1. Mastering Advanced Programming Concepts.
-One learning goal for students taking this course would be to develop a strong understanding of advanced programming concepts, such as object-oriented programming, data structures, and algorithms.
-Students should aim to become proficient in writing complex code, structuring programs in a modular fashion, and implementing efficient algorithms to solve problems.

-2. Developing Data Analysis Skills.
-Another learning goal for students will be to improve their data analysis skills.
-This includes developing a better understanding of multivariate analysis techniques, data visualization, and interpretation.
-Students should aim to become proficient in identifying trends and patterns in biomedical data, interpreting results, and presenting their findings in a clear and concise manner.

-3. Applying Skills to Biomedical Problems.
-The ultimate goal for students taking this course should be to apply their programming and data analysis skills to solve real-world biomedical problems.
-This includes working on hands-on programming exercises and projects that challenge them to apply their skills in a biomedical context.
-Students should aim to develop the skills and confidence necessary to tackle complex programming and data analysis problems in a biomedical setting, and ultimately make a meaningful contribution to the field.
+The notebook is divided into four sections:
+* [Getting started](doc_getting_started.md): here you will find all the necessary to approach advanced Python programming.
+Make sure you are up-to-speed with all these tools and their functioning before starting your adventure with the course!
+* [Advanced programming](doc_programming.md): this section contains guiding principles to build advanced and reliable Python code.
+* [Object-oriented programming](doc_OOP.md): a primer on how to get started when using OOP principles in Python, and why it matters.
+* [Data analysis](doc_data_analysis.md): here you will find key information on how to analyze complex and multivariate biomedical data.

+Although these sections have been organized in a somewhat logical order, there's no right or wrong way to approach their content.
+Thus feel free to skip, and go back and forth to whatever might need you.
+Below most pages, I've listed resources that might help you learn faster/more effectively on specific topics of your choice.
+With the Search function 🔎, you should be able to find what you need, faster.
+Also, don't forget to check out our [Bonus](doc_bonus_tools.md) section!

 ## Thesis opportunities
 Are you eager to apply data science, programming and machine learning to relevant problems in chemical biology and drug discovery?